spiritedtechie/spiritedtechie.com/collections/_posts/2023-08-24-need-a-data-platform-tech-lead.md

 - **Data Orchestration:** Configure scalable and observable orchestration systems for complex processing flows.
 - **Data Ingestion:** Integrate extraction tools to diversify available data sources.
 Create scalable infrastructure for ingestion of large data volumes.
 - **Data Transformation:** Create reusable transformation logic and shared models, determining optimal data structures/formats.
 Craft or integrate tools that empower self-serve transformations.
-- **Data Serving** - Make data available for analytics, or external systems via APIs and reverse-ETL processes.
 - **Data Metadata** - Identify metadata (including lineage data) across the platform and integrate it into cataloguing systems, maximising observability and traceability.
 - **Semantic Layer:** Develop or integrate tools for defining business metrics from centralised data.
 Establish shared models for organisation-wide metric definitions.
 - **DataOps:** All this requires a mindset of automation on all parts of the platform, combining SLAs and monitoring to build towards low lead times for data product value.